mdrobisch/roseguarden/README.md

 - `git fetch --all`
 - `git reset --hard origin/master`

-Noe switch to the `server`-directory:
+Now switch to the `server`-directory:

 If some new external pip-modules are introduces in a version you need to reload the `requirements.txt`.

 - `sudo pip install -r requirements.txt`

 In addition a upgrade of the migration from the database is required, use roseGuarden.py.

 - `sudo python roseGuarden.py db upgrade`

+To update the client switch to your client directory e.g the `client`-directory:

+Here we have to install/uninstall all new/old packages of bower.

+- `sudo bower install`

-After upgrading you can restart your roseGuarden-application again.
+After updating please restart your roseGuarden-application again.
+It should be work after this with the newest version for server and client.

 Install autostart and montoring (supervisor)
 ============================================